 "No," Kuroko shook his head as he put on some safety gloves and took out a bento from a plastic bag.
 He opened it slowly to reveal bubbling sausages and growling rice mixed with glowing sauce of some sorts.
-Imayoshi was pretty sure that it wasn't in that shade an hour ago."But you mixed the food with something that can be considered as dangerous as a chemical."
-He looked at Kiyoshi.
+Imayoshi was pretty sure that the sauce wasn't in that shade of green an hour ago.
+"But you mixed the food with something that can be considered as dangerous as a chemical."
+He looked at Kiyoshi as he said this.

 "Hai?"
 The brunette smiled innocently as he tilted his head to the side.
 "Aunt Riko's food isn't that bad."

 Kasamatsu glared at his kouhai in irritation and elbowed his ribs. "'Isn't that bad'?!
 Are you serious?
 It melted the metal bars of the school and the fence separating the tennis court and the fields."